spatialmodel/inmap/README.md

 # (In)tervention (M)odel for (A)ir (P)ollution

 This program is still being developed and tested.
 As such, features and functionality may change without warning.
-Please do not distribute the program in its current form or assume any results that it gives are correct.

 ## Installation